The father and son who built it

 When Vespasian came to the throne in December 70 AD, Rome had just been through a year of bloody civil war.
 Nero's death had left a power vacuum which three successive generals tried to fill by marching on Rome and declaring themselves emperor.

 None lived long.
 The shortest-lived emperor was Otho, who ruled for just three months.
 The one who lasted longest was Vitellius, who lasted eight.
-He also met the worst fate though, being stripped, beaten, and incised with thousands of little cuts around the Roman Forum.
+He also met the worst fate though, being stripped, beaten, and incised with thousands of little cuts around the

 The Death of Vitellius by Georges Rochegrosse (1883)